Luchkiin/geosty-weather-app/README.md

 <p>
 The application offers current, hourly, and daily weahter forecast based on the end-user's current location.
-Furthermore, the weather forecast information is being retreived with the usage of the free weather API from openweahtermap.
+Furthermore, the weather forecast information is being retreived with the usage of the free weather API from OpenWeahterMap.
 </p>

 ## Built With